 We’d like to thank author/illustrator Carolyn Dee Flores for this blog post!
 Carolyn has visited our Retreat Center several times.
-She attended Super Children’s Books Boot Camp and more recently, she joined us to work alongside artist-in-residence Denise Fleming.
-Now Carolyn, author Meg Medina and art director Ellice Lee are leading a new workshop for us: Nurturing Your Artistic Voice: A Guide for Kidlit Rebels and Risk-takers September 22-25.
+She attended Super Children’s Books Boot Camp and more recently, she joined us to work alongside artist-in-residence Denise Fleming and as co-leader along with Meg Medina and art director Ellice Lee at Nurturing Your Artistic Voice: A Guide for Kidlit Rebels and Risk-takers.
 Thanks, Carolyn, for telling us how the workshop came about and what the (lucky) attendees can expect.

 I ran into Meg Medina “in-person” for the first time at a Los Angeles book conference.
 Then, about three years ago, she and I were both appearing at a Teen Book Festival in McAllen, Texas, and staying at the same hotel.

 At this particular hotel they had just added a new wing.
 The clerk at the hotel desk had made a very big deal out of telling us that we would be the first people ever to stay in the new rooms.

 Sure enough, our rooms were situated directly opposite each other.